 Fissler Vitaquick Pressure Cooker with Glass Lid Set

 This stovetop pressure cooker is incredibly durable, made of 18/10 stainless steel.
-It’s very difficult to dent, knick, or damage this pot, and when you pick it up, you can feel the quality of the material.
+It’s very difficult to dent or damage this pot; and, when you pick it up, you can feel the quality of the material.
 When it comes to pressure cookers, size matters.
 Both the 8.5-quart and 10.6-quart models give you plenty of room to cook large foods, like roasts.
 You can also use this pressure cooker on any heat source — gas, electric, or even induction.
 If you want a smaller model, the cooker comes in 2.7-quart, 4.8-quart, and 6.4-quart sizes as well.

 It has an easy-to-open-and-close lid, a safe lock mechanism, gentle and speed settings, and quick depressurizing.
 It comes apart for easy cleaning, and it even comes with a separate glass lid.
 When you compare the Fissler Vitaquick to some other stovetop pressure cookers, this cooker is fairly pricey.
 It’s built to last, and you pay for that quality.

-T-fal knows how tough a pressure cooker can be on the hands, so the Clipso lid is designed for quick, single-hand operation.
+T-fal also knows how tough a pressure cooker can be on the hands, so the Clipso lid is designed for quick and easy single-hand operation.
 Just push in the lock tabs on the side of the lid handle and pull up to remove.
-To re-seal, just push down on the lid handle.
+To re-seal, simply push down on the handle.
 The base of the Clipso cooker is also encapsulated, meaning your food will be cooked evenly throughout over any cooking surface, and the pot itself is dishwasher safe with the gasket and pressure valve removed.

 Ninja Foodi Pressure Cooker, Steamer, and Air Fryer